SandRidge investor seeks possible sale, ouster of CEO

 TPG-Axon said in the letter it believes SandRidge could be worth $12 to $14 per share, compared with its $6 closing price on Wednesday.

-SandRidge shares closed 1.7 percent higher at $6.10 on Thursday.
+SandRidge shares were up 4.7 percent at $6.28 on Thursday afternoon.
 The company's current market value is around $3.2 billion.

-SandRidge acknowledged in a statement that it needs to improve performance for shareholders and said it is open to constructive engagement with its investors.
+SandRidge said in a statement that it is open to constructive engagement with shareholders.

+"While our perspectives on various points made in the letter from TPG-Axon differ in many instances, we agree that SandRidge has valuable assets and that we need to focus on improving performance for shareholders," the company wrote.

 The Oklahoma City, Oklahoma-based company focuses on exploration and production primarily in the Permian Basin and the Mid-Continent region of the United States.
-It is the leading operator in the Mississippian Oil Play of northern Oklahoma and western Kansas, and also has operations in the Gulf of Mexico.
+It is the leading operator in the Mississippian Oil Play of northern Oklahoma and western Kansas, and also has operations in West Texas, the Gulf Coast and the Gulf of Mexico.

-"You look at shareholder returns, you look at consistent outspending of capital, you look at the pivots on strategy and their approach ...
-First they're onshore, then they're offshore, then they're gas, then they're oil," said Mark Hanson, analyst at Morningstar.

-"It's a little bit of a roller-coaster and it's almost too much to stomach if you're a shareholder."

 'DISINGENUOUS' STATEMENTS